Indonesia–Poland relations: High level visits

 The first high level visit from Indonesia was President Sukarno visit to Poland in 1959, followed 44 years later by his daughter President Megawati Sukarnoputri in 2003.
 President Susilo Bambang Yudhoyono also made a state visit to Poland in 2013.
 Meanwhile, the first Polish president to visit Indonesia was President Aleksander Kwaśniewski in 2004 and then followed by PM Marek Belka in 2005.
 In January 2013 the Polish Parliament delegation led by Krzysztof Klosowski visited their counterparts Indonesian Parliament in Jakarta.
-On 28 June 2022, President Joko Widodo made a transit in Rzeszow and Przemyśl en route to Kyiv by train.
+On 28 June 2022, President Joko Widodo made a transit in Rzeszów and Przemyśl en route to Kyiv by train.

 Trade and investment

 In 2011 Polish exports to Indonesia is 1.1 trillion rupiah (US$121 million), while its imports reached 6.6 trillion rupiah (US$720 million), making the trade balance heavily in favor to Indonesia.
 Poland mainly sells machinery, military equipments and weapons, and chemicals to Indonesia, while buying coal, textiles, wooden furniture, crude palm oil, and agricultural products from Indonesia.
 Usually the Indonesian-origin furnitures are being finished in Poland and re-export to other European markets.

 Polish investment in Indonesia in 1st quarter of 2012 reached US$7 million in electronics and intermodal container.
 While the Polish investments in coal mining, furniture and agriculture show the figure US$155 million.